Arcranmon/porydex/README.md

 # PoryDex

-Welcome to the PoryDex, a tool made to help play Pokemon Tabletop Odyssey!
+Welcome to the PoryDex, a tool made to help play Pokemon Odyssey!
 Just hop on over to <a href="https://porydex.app">the PoryDex site!</a>

 # Features
 - Compendium of Moves, Abilities, Roles, and Pokemon!